As you approach this exciting next stage of your life, you may have questions about where you’ll get your retirement income.

 The amount of old age security (OAS) you receive will depend on your income in retirement and the length of time you’ve lived in Canada.
 The majority of Canadians qualify for this pension.

 Keep in mind you must apply for all government pensions.
 In its 2019 budget, the federal government announced that, starting 2020, enrollment to the CPP will become automatic for individuals aged 70 or older.
 No similar announcement was made for the QPP.
-To get an idea of how much CPP and OAS pension you can expect to receive, call Service Canada at 1-800-277-9914 or visit their website.
-For QPP benefits, contact the Retraite Québec at 1-800-463-5185 or their website.
+To get an idea of how much CPP and OAS pension you can expect to receive, call Service Canada at 1-800-277-9914 or visit their websiteOpens a new website in a new window - Opens in a new window.
+For QPP benefits, contact the Retraite Québec at 1-800-463-5185 or their websiteOpens a new website in a new window - Opens in a new window.

 2. Company retirement and savings plans